Five Ways Credit Unions are Different From Banks

 5: Credit unions invest in your community

 Credit unions are invested in making a long-term positive impact by bringing vital services to communities.
 From leading food drives, donating money to youth experiencing homelessness and teaching students financial literacy, credit unions live, breathe and work locally.
-Last month, GNCU donated $10,000 to help Reno Food Systems, a nonprofit that alleviates food insecurity in Reno-Sparks.

 Making a credit union a part of your financial tool set ensures your community wins together.
 Credit unions allow members to invest both directly and indirectly in their local communities.
 The local charities that GNCU supports give back and make northern Nevada a better place.
 Joining a credit union is a simple and practical method to give back locally.